 Common Baclofen Withdrawal Symptoms

 If a person misuses baclofen, it is easy to develop tolerance.
 Tolerance leads to increased dosage, which results in increased withdrawal symptoms once the person strives to break free from the substance.
-Baclofen withdrawal symptoms can be extremely uncomfortable and potentially life-threatening if they are not treated by a professional.
+Baclofen withdrawal symptoms can be highly uncomfortable and potentially life-threatening if they are not treated by a professional.

 The symptoms of baclofen withdrawal include: